fdnd-agency/civicsocialmediatoolbox/HANDOVER.md

 We still need to add data in Directus to make a few features work, such as the form.

-## 4. What is the recommended first steps for the next team?
+## 4. What is the recommended first step for the next team?

 To run the project, open the terminal, type cd civicsocialmedia, and then run it with npm run dev.